rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 to be used internally in the supervision system and can not be sent with RSMP (bit 2 and 8).

-The state bits are specifically designed for :term:`NTS`.

 A definition of each boolean element (1-8) is presented in the figure below.
 The signal exchange list (SXL) may define a more detailed definition.